 Florence Highlights

-• Visiting the Florence Cathedral, formally the Cattedrale di Santa Maria del Fiore, is the Duomo (or cathedral) of Florence, Italy.
+- Visiting the Florence Cathedral, formally the Cattedrale di Santa Maria del Fiore, is the Duomo (or cathedral) of Florence, Italy.
 It began in 1296 in the Gothic style and was structurally completed by 1436.
 The dome was built from a design created by Florentine architect and engineer Filippo Brunelleschi that won a public competition.
 This was no easy feat because people of the day had to design a dome that spanned 150 feet and began 180 feet above the ground.
 Brunelleschi figured it out, and he is forever remembered for this work.
-He is entombed in the Duomo.
+The Duomo holds his tomb.
 TIP: You can buy a cumulative ticket to access the Duomo and the Baptistery.

-• Walking up the inside of the Duomo!
+- Walking up the inside of the Duomo!
 We walked up on an interior path between the inner and outer shells of the dome.
 At the top, we could step inside the dome on a platform.
 From there, we gazed up at the magnificent artwork and down at the altar.
 Another treat was stepping outside at the very top of the dome.
 From such a height, we could see over the rooftops of the sprawling city below.
-Plan on doing this early in the morning while it’s still cool and before the rest of the tourists arrive.
+Plan to do this early in the morning, while it’s still cool and before the rest of the tourists arrive.
 Reservations to access the dome are mandatory.

-• Viewing the bronze doors of the Florence Baptistery, also known as the Baptistery of Saint John, which is next to the Duomo.
-The doors depict biblical scenes and were designed by Florentine Lorenzo Ghiberti in the 15th century after winning a public competition to do so.
+- Viewing the bronze doors of the Florence Baptistery, also known as the Baptistery of Saint John, which is next to the Duomo.
+Florentine Lorenzo Ghiberti designed the doors in the 15th century with Biblical scenes after winning a public competition to do so.

 Tuscany: San Gimignano & Other Hill Towns

 Sometimes referred to as “Medieval Manhattan,” San Gimignano has 14 stone towers that populate this small hill town.
-They were erected by competing families who lived here and were used partly for defense.
+Competing families erected the towers for housing and defense.
 This, along with other hill towns of Cortona, Montepulciano, and Volterra, is worth a brief visit when driving through the area.

 Tuscany: Siena